-The Association's cover in (a) and (b) is automatically extended to include:
+Britannia's cover in (a) and (b) above is automatically extended to include (subject to any prohibited areas):

-- · war and terrorism risks - strikes, civil commotion, malicious, politicall motivated and confiscation risks
+- war and terrorism risks - strikes, civil commotion, malicious, politically motivated and confiscation risks.

-Where a Member elects to trade an Entered Ship into an area of perceived enhanced risk for war and terrorism risks, the Member is typically required to pay the owner's hull war additional premium as a term of the owner's agreement.
-However, in so doing the Member does not automatically avoid liability arising out of the employment of the Ship in such an area.
+Where a Member elects to trade an entered ship into an area of perceived enhanced risk for war and terrorism risks, the Member is typically required to pay the owner's hull war additional premium as a term of the owner's agreement.
+However, in so doing, the Member does not automatically avoid liability arising out of the employment of the ship in such an area.
 The above extensions ensure that the Member's liability for damage to hull cover is not prejudiced by trading in an area of perceived enhanced risk.